darakian/mini_markdown/README.md

 # mini_markdown
-A minimal, usable markdown renderer.
+A dependency free markdown renderer.
 ___
-The design goal of this project is to provide a dependency free markdown to html renderer.
+The design goal of this project is to provide a dependency free, feature complete markdown to html renderer.
+All output is sanitized and any script injection vector is considered a bug.

 ## Status
-The basic markdown syntax is currently supported.
-Extended syntax is ongoing.
-Testing is also ongoing.
+Markdown support is now feature complete with testing ongoing.
 Please report bugs as issues should you find any.
-Any output is considered unstable for the time being.
+All output is considered unstable for the time being.

 ## Usage